In this Issue:

 February is American Heart Month which means it's time to raise awareness for heart disease in dogs and cats with CVCA Cardiac Care for Pets!
 Visit our website at www.cvcavets.com/americanheartmonth for more information.

-Facebook page.
+What’s better than winning fun prizes while learning?!
+For the entire month of February, we will be posting weekly quizzes on our Facebook page.
 Each quiz is just ONE question, and the answer can be found somewhere within our website.
 Easy, right?
 Complete the quiz and one lucky entrant will win a prize EACH WEEK!
 That’s 4 chances at winning!

 NEW this year… CVCA Cardiac Care for Pets is donating proceeds to the American Heart Association by way of our paper heart contest.
 Our goal is to reach 250+ photo submissions, tagged appropriately following the rules below, and CVCA will donate!
 The pet MUST be a current or past patient of CVCA – no exceptions.
 Want to help increase our donation amount?
 Here’s what you need to do: